 8. Food Industry Waste/Byproducts

-Unfortunately, pet food manufacturers will commonly use food industry waste products in the production of dog food.
+Unfortunately, pet food manufacturers will commonly use food industry waste products in the production of dog food, a common reason why dogs develop upset stomachs.
 Food industry waste products include expired grocery store meats, animals that were sick and died, restaurant scraps and cancer causing foods for dogs.

 The way to check for this is to keep your eye open for pet food labels that include ingredients such as animal fat and bone meal.
 It is also important to note that ingredients marked as animal fat or bone meal commonly contain sodium pentobarbital.
 This is used by veterinarians to euthanize animals.